nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

 To perform the firmware upgrade, you must enable the bootloader.
 You can use the DFU module with either MCUboot or B0 bootloader.
-For more information on how to enable the bootloader, see the :ref:`nrf_desktop_bootloader` documentation.
+For more information on how to enable and configure a bootloader, see the :ref:`nrf_desktop_bootloader` section.

 Enable the DFU module using the :ref:`CONFIG_DESKTOP_CONFIG_CHANNEL_DFU_ENABLE <config_desktop_app_options>` option.
 It requires the transport option :ref:`CONFIG_DESKTOP_CONFIG_CHANNEL_ENABLE <config_desktop_app_options>` to be selected, as it uses :ref:`nrf_desktop_config_channel` for the transmission of the update image.

 Set the value of :ref:`CONFIG_DESKTOP_CONFIG_CHANNEL_DFU_SYNC_BUFFER_SIZE <config_desktop_app_options>` to specify the size of the sync buffer (in words).
-During the DFU, the data is initially stored in the buffer and then it is moved to flash.
+During the DFU process, the data is initially stored in the buffer and then moved to non-volatile memory.
 The buffer is located in the RAM, so increasing the buffer size increases the RAM usage.
 If the buffer is small, the host must perform the DFU progress synchronization more often.

 .. important::
-   The received update image chunks are stored on the dedicated flash memory partition when the current version of the device firmware is running.
+   The received update image chunks are stored on the dedicated non-volatile memory partition when the current version of the device firmware is running.
-   For this reason, make sure that you use configuration with two image partitions.
+   For this reason, make sure that you use configuration with a dedicated update image partition.
    For more information on configuring the memory layout in the application, see the :ref:`nrf_desktop_flash_memory_layout` documentation.

 MCUboot bootloader mode